Windsurf’s Cascade brings the best of agentic coding to the JetBrains suite. To open Cascade, press Cmd/Ctrl+L or click the Cascade icon.

 Write/Chat Modes

+Cascade comes in two modes: Write and Chat.
 Write mode allows Cascade to create and make modifications to your codebase, while Chat mode is optimized for questions around your codebase or general coding principles.

 Access to Tools

+Cascade has a variety of tools at its disposal, such as Search, Analyze, Web Search, and the terminal.
 It can detect which packages and tools that you’re using, which ones need to be installed, and even install them for you.
 Just ask Cascade how to run your project and press Accept.

 Cascade can make up to 25 tool calls per prompt.
 If the trajectory stops, simply type in continue and Cascade will resume from where it left off.
 Each continue will count as a new prompt.